moe913/commoninvestor-proxy/walkthrough.md

 - **Desktop Upsell**: Verified that a premium upsell popup appears on desktop after calculation for free users.
 - **Hub Lock**: Verified that "Saved Calculations" are locked for free users and unlocked for premium users.
 - **Consolidated Validation**: Verified that missing "Company Name" and missing "Units" are handled in a single, unified popup instead of separate alerts.
+- **Calculation Trigger**: Verified that the calculation now triggers correctly after confirming the validation popup, by awaiting the async data fetch.

 ## Final Status
 All requested features and fixes have been implemented and verified.